Photo by Chloë van der Smitte

 Since 2012 he has been lecturing at the Design academy Eindhoven, Artemis academy Amsterdam and now has a permanent position as a lecturer in trends and futures research at Fontys University of Applied Sciences.

-Since 2022 Bas started a new collaboration with Cova Gallery in Eindhoven with a solo exhibition planned for October 2023.
+Since 2022 Bas started a new collaboration with Cova Gallery in Eindhoven.

 “Conceptualism denies any universal objects.
 Bas van Raay creates these conceptual objects.
 The Eindhoven-based designer launched his new work, three industrially sculptured objects, which evoke questions: just because it isn’t what it seems to be.”
 (Matylda Krzykowski, 2009)

 “Bas van Raay works in what he calls “the grey zone between art and design”.
 A graduate of Eindhoven’s famous Design Academy, he completed his training in Japan at the K&H Architects’office.
 As he sees it, an object cannot be separated from what is exudes and transmits.
 In the case of his coffee machine, fitted with an aroma balloon, that means light, heat and aromas.
 While it certainly does not neglect notions of convienence and well being, his work is highly conceptual and philosophical.
 He answers the question ‘what is a piece of furniture?’, with a series of strange objects and structures that tend to erase the frontiers between machine, sculpture and furniture.”
 (David Rosenberg, 2012)

 2023: The project ‘At spirit level’ was made possible by Stichting Cultuur Eindhoven.

 2012 Group / Cologne Fine Art & Antiques

 2012 Group / Dutch Design Week at Eat Drink Design – Eindhoven

 2011 Group / Cologne Fine Art & Antiques

 2011 Group / Dutch Design Week at Ontwerplabel Vij5